 It is worth noting that the majority of composites contain derivatives of BPA – a chemical found in many plastics which can disrupt hormones in the body.
 No studies have shown that composites containing BPA are harmful to humans.
 However, BPA-free composites are available to patients who want to avoid this chemical.
 Ask your dentist about the options if this is something you're worried about.

 Composite vs. amalgam

 Composites are shaded to match the natural tooth color as closely as possible, making them almost undetectable.
 Over time, however, resin composite can stain and become more noticeable.
-It can also shrink slightly, creating small gaps that harbor bacteria.
+It can also shrink slightly, if not set properly, creating small gaps that harbor bacteria.